 My ‘Messy Bunhead’ tutorial has been one of the most popular posts on this site for a couple of years now, so naturally I haven’t attempted to do any more of those posts.
 Because why give people what they want, when you can just keep waffling on about a stupid skirt for days, huh?

 Actually, the reason I don’t do tutorials is because me and hair just don’t mix.
 I get a lot of questions about how I create the curls I sometimes wear, though, and my answer is normally “Hot rollers and a lot of luck”, so when ghd asked if I’d take some photos of myself using the V Emerald Stylers they very kindly sent me, I was honestly a bit dubious.
-Seriously, my attempts at anything even remotely resembling a hair tutorial generally result in a bunch of photos like this:
+As regular readers will know, I’m very much Not a Hair Person, and so, well, let’s just say I had my doubts.

 Anyway, although I’m not remotely qualified to instruct people on how to do their hair, I thought I’d attempt to show you how I do my hair, so here’s a quick n’ easy retro(ish) updo, using the ghd V Emerald Styler.
 A quick word about the styler, first:

 I’ve been a fan of ghdfor a while now (My gym used to have them in their changing rooms.
 It was one of the main reasons I kept up my membership for such a long time), but I particularly like these ones because, well, they’re green.
 You know how I am with green.